Nellie Ellis

 Nellie Ellis is a fictional character from the BBC soap opera EastEnders, played by Elizabeth Kelly.
 Nellie is introduced as the interfering relative of Pauline Fowler (Wendy Richard) in 1993 and appears regularly until 1998.
 She makes a further appearance in 2000 for the funeral of Ethel Skinner (Gretchen Franklin).
 She moves in with the Fowlers in early 1994, and appears to be extremely annoying and interfering.
-However, she proves useful in getting Michelle Fowler's money back from Frank Butcher, who had unwittingly sold Michelle a stolen Austin Metro, which was subsequently apprehended by the police.
+However, she proves useful in getting Michelle Fowler's (Susan Tully) money back from Frank Butcher (Mike Reid), who had unwittingly sold Michelle a stolen Austin Metro, which was subsequently apprehended by the police.

-Nellie decides to move out from the Fowlers' in November, and moves in with Jules Tavernier, which proves awkward, as Jules suffers from lumbago due to sleeping on his sofa while Nellie has his bed.
-In early 1995, she is seen drinking with Ethel in The Queen Vic.
+Nellie decides to move out from the Fowlers' in November, and moves in with Jules Tavernier (Tommy Eytle), which proves awkward, as Jules suffers from lumbago due to sleeping on his sofa while Nellie has his bed.
+In early 1995, she is seen drinking with Ethel in The Queen Victoria public house.
 They do not see eye to eye, but seem to enjoy each other's company.
 During Ethel's 80th birthday party, Nellie is told she has a flat in the same sheltered accommodation as Ethel.
 They are both irritated by this, but Ethel later turns up to see her exit from the square, and holds her cat Mandoo on the way to the flats.

 Nellie only returns to the square occasionally from then on, being mostly seen with Ethel.
 Nellie is frequently a discreet physical support for the older Ethel, especially in outdoor scenes.
-The duo's sparring continues, but it is clear that they are good friends, with Ethel defending her against Mark Fowler during an argument at Pauline's, caused by the distress of Arthur's recent death.
+The duo's sparring continues, but it is clear that they are good friends, with Ethel defending her against Mark Fowler (Todd Carty) during an argument at Pauline's, caused by the distress of Arthur Fowler's (Bill Treacher) recent death.